 As I continued further the snow and wind increased in strength but I was warm comfortable and happy.
 Like a lot of weather in the mountains, just as quick as it arrived, it stopped and by the time I made it to the Wild Dog Campsite the weather looked like clearing up.

 I always keep a dry change of thermals to get into when I finish hiking.
-My first task was to put up the tent and changed out of the wet gear and slowly started to warm up.
+My first task was to put up the tent, change out of the wet gear, and slowly start to warm up.
 Gusts of wind around 40km/h appeared and then more snow, my tent started to buckle and strain under the load.

 When the wind subsided the snow increased, now heavier than before until it covered the whole of my outer tent, which warmed up the inside of the tent nicely, like an insulation blanket.
-My thermometer showed a balmy -1 deg celcius.
+My thermometer showed a balmy -1 degrees celsius.
 But I was warm now.

 - 6km hiking